danielglazer/Vizualization-SteamDataset/README.md

 Libraries require for our visualizations are located at 'Code\VisualizingData\Libraries' but internet connection is required due to several CDNs.
+We can assure performance only in Chrome browser.

 # Project Structure

 More inforamation can be found in the 'ProjectDocumentation' folder regarding:

-- How we extract our data (queriesCurrent.txt) .
+- How we extract our data (queriesCurrent.txt in the path Code\DerivingData) .

 - The visualizations themselves in the our paper (SteamDatasetVisualization.docx) .